stevejj4/stevejj4/README.md

 ## 📌 About Me
 - My work involves translating operational requirements into practical technology solutions, supporting software development and implementation, testing systems, troubleshooting production issues, managing data quality, training users, and documenting digital processes.
+- I am currently pursuing my Master's of Science in Artificial Inteligence with a keen interest in Insurance and affordable housing to support different type of income

 ## 🧠 My Focus Areas